 It didn’t help either that I made the turn onto the first forest road a little too early, following a construction access road instead.
 This cut a little distance off, but made for a steep course correction up to the road we were supposed to be on.

-Once back on the PCT, the trail became much nicer to hike than it had been in recent days, and by the time I had made it to the first water source, about nine miles in, I had maintained an average pace of nearly 3 mph!
+Once back on the PCT, the trail became much nicer to hike than it had been in recent days, and by the time I had made it to the first water source at Caribou Creek, about nine miles in, I had maintained an average pace of nearly 3 mph!
 No doubt, being a bit cooler and there being a few clouds to lightly obscure the sun helped out a bit as well.

-A few more miles of hiking brought me to the intersection with the Cougar Ridge Trail (which provides another access point for Big Bear Lake).
+A few more miles of hiking brought me to the intersection with the Cougar Ridge Trail, which provides another access point for Big Bear Lake, from the north side of the lake.
 The intersection had a beautiful overlook of the lake and the mountains behind, as well as a pair of benches to sit on.
-There, were Papa Bear and Jay, who were talking with a couple of local day hikers, so I had a seat and joined in the conversation.
+Already there, were Papa Bear and Jay, who were talking with a couple of local day hikers, so I had a seat and joined in the conversation.
 The day hikers had apparently not realized the PCT was a thing that existed (nor that it was basically in their backyard), and so we fielded quite a few questions about the trail and long-distance hiking in general.

 After a surprisingly long and unexpected break there, the three of us returned to the PCT and made our way to a campsite a few miles beyond.
 Although it was only 4 pm, and I had been hiking fairly quickly all day, I was feeling a bit worn out.
 (Perhaps from whatever was causing the sore throat.)
 The next campsite was “only” 6.4 miles ahead, and at the pace I had been going, I could make it there well before sundown, but feeling tapped out, I didn’t think I’d actually be able to make it there.
 (Well, to be clear, I’m 100% confident I could have made it there; I just would not have had a very good time doing it.)